work-code/pg2019-DeepPerformanceSynthesis/comparisons/Sitzmann_CVPR2019/ReadMe.txt

 *******************************************************************

-Also, there has a "README.md" file in the directory "\Sitzmann_CVPR2019\scripts",

-this file is provided by the original author.

 If you have any questions, please don't hesitate to contact us.

 You can open an issue through the button "Issues" on the github.